How Much Life Insurance Should I Have?

 Determining exactly how much life insurance you need isn’t an exact science, but you can use certain approaches to get a solid estimate.
 Here are a few useful ways to calculate your coverage needs:

-- The Human Life Value (HLV) approach calculates the present value of your future earnings to estimate what you’d need to replace your income.
+The Human Life Value (HLV) approach calculates the net present value of your future earnings to estimate what you’d need to replace your income.
+For instance, if you were to calculate the present value of the next five years of your income, assuming $100,000 per year, you would need $432,000.

 Each method has pros and cons, so exploring multiple approaches and comparing the results can help you get a more well-rounded view of your coverage requirements.
 Consider your financial obligations, goals, and individual needs to help you make an informed decision.